About Emily Ward

 - Build stronger working relationships between primary and secondary care pharmacists that will provide a foundation for further collaborations aimed at improving patient care.

 Progress to date: Manual process (co-designed by stakeholders including patients) continues as standard practice.
 A memorandum of understanding with ICHP has been signed and milestones agreed.
-Software procurement and clinical safety case are underway in accordance with local procedures.
+At the start of the Fellowship programme, they were not doing any referrals via TCAM.
+As at December 2019 the TCAM intervention was generating 50-60 referrals per week, exceeding their original target of 40.
+The traction achieved means they have sent sufficient referrals to engage Community Pharmacy colleagues and to enable the project to now test whether the pathway works.
+Procurement and a clinical safety case are underway in accordance with local procedures.